Denis Konanchuk and Marat Atnashev propose a company-led, learner-centric design and resourcing of talent management.

 The emerging business ecosystems blur the borders of companies and lead to cross-industrial business models.
 For talent management, they mean that learning is no longer limited to internal groups of high-performance employees

 Embracing the business ecosystem concept requires the revision of the learning and development function within a business organisation.
 The education model should reflect the novel business context and focus on employees’ individual learning paths.
-Corporate education is not just a portfolio of training programs, but a company-led learning ecosystem, which creates space for state-of-the-art educational opportunities within and beyond company boundaries, so that all employees are able to build their individual educational trajectories in pursuit of their individual career goals in the best interests of the company (see figure 1).
+Corporate education is not just a portfolio of training programmes but a company-led learning ecosystem, which creates space for state-of-the-art educational opportunities within and beyond company boundaries, so that all employees are able to build their individual educational trajectories in pursuit of their individual career goals in the best interests of the company (see figure 1).

 This goal is achieved when the learning ecosystem supports the company’s strategic priorities:

 - Retention and development of employees by synchronising their learning and career paths throughout the entire company and beyond.